 I grew up playing tennis.
 Being a long-time tennis player, I thought I’d crush pickleball.
 I presumed that this game was for players who find tennis too tough on the knees.
-While out at Canyon Ranch, my sister and I decided to take a lesson.
+While at Canyon Ranch, my sister and I took a lesson.

 I vowed to play when we returned.
 My community offers a four-week clinic.
 It was certainly worth trying.
 The rules are fairly easy to catch onto; it’s the terminology and some of the rules.
 There’s the kitchen and dink shot.
 Then there is the service order.

 Once you catch on to the basics, you are set.
 Don’t get me wrong.
 I’ve watched some very skilled players on the court.
 It’s a great cardio workout if you play with equally matched players.

 Watch it on YouTube to get more comfortable with the game.
 There are plenty of websites to read up on the rules.